Our aim is to create residual stress optimized components for our clients.

 From a depth of approximately 20 µm, residual stress in surface layers can also be determined using borehole or circular core procedures.
 To do so, the current state of residual stress is partially broken down by gradual high-speed milling of a blind hole or a ring groove and the resulting expansions recorded using strain gauges.
 The originally presented residual stress in the depth of a component can be recalculated from the strain depth profiles.
 Residual stress depth distributions up to around 1.2 mm (borehole) or 5 mm (ring groove) in depth can therefore be determined.

 The Fraunhofer IWM has a range of different X-ray diffraction facilities.
-In addition to diffractometers with the customary equipment for powder diffractometry, we have a micro-diffractometer for lateral high-resolution (up to 50 µm) analyses (for example in notches), a high temperature chamber for in situ diffraction analyses up to 2000 °C (for example for temperature and time-resolved tracking of heat treatment processes), an automated 4-point bending equipment to determine the special X-ray elastic constants, and several mobile diffractometers for residual stress investigations on large components, including on-site at the customer’s premises.
-We work almost exclusively with place-sensitive X-ray detectors so many measurements can be taken in a short time frame, including on multi-phase raw materials.
+In addition to diffractometers with the customary equipment for powder diffractometry, we have a micro-diffractometer for lateral high-resolution analyses (for example in notches), an automated 4-point bending equipment to determine the special X-ray elastic constants, and several mobile diffractometers for residual stress investigations on large components.
+We work almost exclusively with place-sensitive X-ray detectors so many measurements can be taken in a short time frame, which allows a mapping of component areas.